-Donald Trump Might Testify In Summer Zervos' Lawsuit Against Him, & It's Getting Real
+Donald Trump Might Testify In A Lawsuit About His Alleged Sexual Misconduct, & Yikes

 As if there weren't already enough drama surrounding the president, this latest news is surely about to take things to the next level.
 Donald Trump might testify in Summer Zervos' lawsuit against him, in which the former Apprentice contestant accused Trump of defamation related to sexual misconduct claims she previously made against him, and even I'm feeling the pressure.
 This just doesn't look good at all, folks.